-The award, which recognizes recipients for excellence in their field as it relates to the advancement of WVU women, community and civic activities that serve and advance women, or significant pioneering activities that improve the status of women.
-The award winner will receive $500 for travel, supplies, salary supplement, or any other use commensurate with WVU policies.
+The award, which recognizes recipients for excellence in their field as it relates to the advancement of WVU women, community and civic activities that serve and advance women, and significant pioneering activities that improve the status of women, is sponsored by the WVU Council for Women’s Concerns and the Division of Diversity, Equity and Inclusion.

 An assistant professor in WVU’s College of Education and Human Services, McHenry-Sorber holds a Bachelor of Science in education from Bucknell University, a Master of Education from Harvard University, and a Doctor of Philosophy from the Pennsylvania State University.